 OK, the bold statement that “we all want to write in Swift and never look back” may not be entirely accurate, but looking at different polls and following the general iOS discussion, we can see it’s a trend.
 Swift is a modern programming language, a breath of fresh air in the Apple ecosystem.
 It’s still relatively young, but at this point, it’s fully capable of delivering great apps and putting smiles on developers’ faces.

 Let’s make it clear though that Swift is not an easy language.
 It features tons of great functionalities and amazing concepts already known from other programming languages, and this brings much potential for interesting interview questions.
 Remember, Swift is only a tool in the iOS ecosystem, a language in which you’re going to express your intents.
 But most likely, this tool is going to be your bread and butter in your new iOS role — it means you need to know your way around this language.
-Not only it’s syntax, but its strong parts, weak parts, quirks and how to stretch it to the limits.
+Not only its syntax, but its strong parts, weak parts, quirks, and how to stretch it to the limits.

 UIKit and SwiftUI

 A programming language is a means to express what we want to achieve in such a way that the computer understands us.
 Being an iOS developer goes beyond that.
-Most likely, you’ll have to deliver real-life applications with gestures handling, beautiful animations, and many other visually appealing components.
+Most likely, you’ll have to deliver real-life applications with gesture handling, beautiful animations, and many other visually appealing components.
 Implementing this all by yourself would be a long and laborious process, that’s why you can find frameworks like UIKit or SwiftUI in the iOS toolbelt.

 There’s no way you’re not going to face UIKit questions during your interview, so the majority of your preparation time should go into refreshing your memory about this framework.
 It’s a vast topic, so again, asking your interviewer what to expect could be a key point.

 SwiftUI represents an entirely different approach, and many developers will need recalibration.
 It looks friendly and easy to use, but it’s a paradigm shift, so expect the unexpected.
 When it comes to interviews, only a small percentage of companies are using SwiftUI in production already.
-Right now, developers are just goofing around, getting to know the framework and testing its limits.
+Right now, developers are just goofing around, getting to know the framework, and testing its limits.
 Nevertheless, being able to answer SwiftUI questions during the interview would be a massive win for any candidate.

 It was a long introduction to the role of UIKit (and SwiftUI) in the life of an iOS developer, but it’s critical to understand the importance of those frameworks.
 They’re big, packed full of features and potential traps, so you need to know your way around them and be proficient in solving problems — using the frameworks, not fighting them.